Curious or worried about how secure Shift is? Or wondering why Shift requires access? Well, worry no more! This article explains it all.

 Here at Shift, we take privacy and security very seriously.
 Right off the bat, we want you to know that none of what is contained within the emails and apps you add to Shift is ever shared with Shift's servers, Shift employees, or Shift's data partners.
 Ever.
 Period!
 To help explain, continue reading below!🔒

 In short: API Access.
 Clicking Allow is granting the Shift desktop application, which is completely local to your computer, access to certain APIs for the emails you've added.
-API access is required because of certain features Shift has, such as Unified Search, Mute Notifications, the Referral Program, etc.
+API access is required so that Shift can display your emails, calendars, and drives, allow you to search within emails, calendars and drives, connect to the Mute Notifications feature, display notifications, etc.

 Granting access does not in any way mean your emails, contacts, or drive contents are shared with Shift's servers, Shift employees, or Shift's data partners.
 No one on our team has access to this kind of information (that just doesn't make sense)!